juju/docs/src/en/client.md

 sudo apt install juju
 ```

-If Juju was installed via snaps then no action is required as a snap, by
+If Juju was installed via snaps then no action is required since a snap, by
 default, will update automatically.
 However, this is how to update manually:

 ```bash